unicode-org/message-format-wg/spec/syntax.md

 to aid in presenting names that contain right-to-left or neutral characters.
 These characters are **not** part of the value of the _name_ and MUST be treated as if they were not present when matching _name_ or _identifier_ strings or _unquoted literal_ values.
-Implementations MAY remove these characters from a _message_.

 _Variable_ _names_ are prefixed with `$`.